dalameh/thetradingoasis/README.md

 ## Overview

 The Trading Oasis is designed as a **prototype for active traders and investors**, combining real-time market data, sentiment analysis, and trade journaling.
-Built using **Next.js, Tailwind CSS, FastAPI, and Supabase**, it showcases how a modern trading dashboard can work without requiring expensive infrastructure.
+Built using **Next.js (Node.js), Tailwind CSS, TypeScript**, it showcases how a modern trading dashboard can work without requiring expensive infrastructure.

 This project serves as both a **working demo** and a **template** for developers interested in full-stack financial apps.